Some days I wake up with an elephant on my chest.

 Note: I don’t always walk by the water.
-I’m far too much of an anarchist to live by rote, or by “routine.”
+I’m far too much of an anarchist to live by rote or “routine.”
 Walking-wise, I generally just follow my nose.
 (I must have a pretty good nose, ‘cos I can’t recall a “bad” walk, ever!
 Does such a thing even exist??)

 & note this too!
 It’s an extremely dreary day today.
 Gray.
 (Raining now, actually, as I draft this while sitting in a coffee shop.)

 But ….there is just some kind of magical alchemy that occurs when you walk!
 I’ve written about this elsewhere (many posts & quotes & resources about walking at this spot).
 Just think how integral walking is to our nature.
 Just muse on how long human beings have had these legs!

 The point is, you DO walk away from your troubles.